Tanmay-Thanvi/pcsb-hackathon-project/README.md

-Frontend of this website is made using HTML5, CSS3 and Javascript, Backend of this website is made using Python framework "Django" and Database used for these website is nosql db (MongoDB)
+Frontend of this website is made using HTML5, CSS3 and Javascript, Backend of this website is made using Python framework "Django" and Database used for these website is sql db (POSTGRESQL)

 Video Link : https://youtu.be/E66nwyg5yJE